List of From Dusk till Dawn characters: Ambrose Bierce

-Ambrose Bierce (Michael Parks) is only fictional character in the From Dusk Till Dawn series based on a real historical figure, the real Ambrose Bierce (1842-1913) was a widely quoted American journalist, adventurer and socio-political satirist noted for his expert sarcasm, such as the darkly sardonic The Devil's Dictionary (1906).
-He was also a real-life atheist (mentioned in the film) and may have had "diverse" interests, thus making his choice as the main character for this movie both a clever devil worship (satanism) reference and historically believable: the real Bierce did famously travel to Chihuahua, Mexico in 1913, intending to interview the charismatic revolutionary leader Pancho Villa.
-Bierce is depicted in the movie as a cynical tough-guy alcoholic who is plagued by nightmares with glimpses of vampires and his own death (the opening scene suggests the real Bierce's alleged execution by Villa, though the truth of his death remain mysterious to this day).
+Ambrose Bierce (Michael Parks) is the only fictional character in the From Dusk Till Dawn series based on a real historical figure, Ambrose Bierce (1842-1913), a widely quoted American journalist, adventurer and socio-political satirist noted for his expert sarcasm, such as the darkly sardonic The Devil's Dictionary (1906).
+He was also a real-life atheist (mentioned in the film) and may have had "diverse" interests, thus making his choice as the main character for this film both a clever devil worship reference and historically believable: the real Bierce did famously travel to Chihuahua, Mexico in 1913, intending to interview the charismatic revolutionary leader Pancho Villa.
+Bierce is depicted in the film as a cynical tough-guy alcoholic who is plagued by nightmares with glimpses of vampires and his own death (the opening scene suggests the real Bierce's alleged execution by Villa, but the truth of his death remain mysterious to this day).
 When the vampires reveal themselves at the remote saloon, Bierce seems unsurprised (unlike everyone else) and continues drinking his tequila.
-While the vampires devour everyone else around Bierce, they don't attack him: then we see him look up to the balcony above, where none other than his own doppelganger, watching the chaos unfolding below him, smiles back at Bierce.
-Bierce and Himself seem to be enjoying a private joke: the implication here is that Bierce is either a powerful old vampire or perhaps even the Devil himself (referencing Bierce's infamous Dictionary).
-While the vampires continue to feast on the saloon's unfortunate patrons, Bierce joins forces with Johnny Madrid, Esmerelda, her father the Hangman and several other characters: together they try to escape through the establishment's extensive subterranean stone dungeons.
-After the big finale, only Bierce and Madrid are left alive and they ride off to join Villa in Mexico together.
-After the final credits have rolled, Bierce appears once last time in a short scene: he's in a bar in the present day, drinking with a random guy and recounting the story we just saw in the movie.
+While the vampires devour everyone else around Bierce, they don't attack him: he appears look up to the balcony above, where none other than his own doppelganger, watching the chaos unfolding below him, smiles back at Bierce.
+Bierce seems to be enjoying a private joke: the implication here is that Bierce is either a powerful old vampire or perhaps even the Devil himself (referencing Bierce's infamous Dictionary).
+While the vampires continue to feast on the saloon's patrons, Bierce joins forces with Johnny Madrid, Esmerelda, her father the Hangman and several other characters: together they try to escape through the establishment's extensive subterranean stone dungeons.
+After escaping, only Bierce and Madrid are left alive and they ride off to join Villa in Mexico together.
+After the final credits have rolled, Bierce appears last time in a short scene: he's in a bar in the present day, drinking with a random guy and is recounting own story.
 The guy doesn't believe him, but Bierce says he can prove it, and proceeds to tear the skeptic's heart out and eat it, revealing that he was a dark power of some kind all along (in this context, probably a vampire).